 1. Eligibility Criteria:

 The eligibility criteria for obtaining an NRI PAN card and a normal PAN card differ significantly.
-A normal PAN card can be obtained by any Indian citizen, while an NRI PAN card is specifically designed for individuals who are Indian citizens, foreing nationals residing outside India for employment, business, or other purposes, and for foreign companies.
+A normal PAN card can be obtained by any Indian citizen, while an NRI PAN card is specifically designed for individuals who are Indian citizens, foreign nationals residing outside India for employment, business, or other purposes, and for international companies.
+Apply for a

 2. Application Process: